Back to Blog

 - Law firms

-- Wellness practitioners (like an occupational, physical, or massage therapist)
+- Wellness practitioners (like occupational, physical, or massage therapists)

 This list is by no means exhaustive.
 Any business that works with clients can potentially necessitate an intake form.